-(v) Human trafficking under § 6-17-710.

-(B) For a teaching license issued under the state's reciprocity provisions to an out-of-state teacher, the Division of Elementary and Secondary Education shall issue a provisional license until the licensee obtains the professional development identified in subdivision (e)(3)(A) of this section.
+- (v) Human trafficking under § 6-17-710. - (B) However, an applicant who has obtained the training required under subdivision (e)(3)(A) of this section in a separate educator preparation program or in another state and who has provided the division with verification of the obtainment of the training shall not be subject to the additional training required under subdivision (e)(3)(A) of this section. - (C) For a teaching license issued under the state's reciprocity provisions to an out-of-state teacher, the Division of Elementary and Secondary Education shall issue a provisional license until the licensee obtains the professional development identified in subdivision (e)(3)(A) of this section.